Vil-mikki/translations/How to choose the right one.md

 Ah, children.
 I don't have them yet.
 I could go deeper into this topic, but if all 4 parameters are present in the relationship of a couple then there is a great background for children upbringing.
 And it is the most comfortable and healthy environment for both - parents and children.

 All this does not negate the fact that a good indicator is immeasurable love for a person, feeling that your life is more harmonious and richer with her/him in it.
 But, however, those are just additional aspects that give you opportunity to analyze your decision.
 Also an important point: raises your hand or not to put a ring on her finger.
 If it does — put it on.
 Otherwise don't.
-The presence of mind in important decision making does not mean the denial of intuition and soul.
+The presence of logical thinking in important decision making does not mean the denial of intuition and soul.